apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Apple reportedly updating AirPods Max tomorrow: USB-C, better noise cancellation**
+**In new memo, Democratic Congressional campaigns urge emphasis on message of "freedom"**

-You can read more about it [here](https://9to5mac.com/2024/09/08/new-airpods-max-tomorrow/).
+You can read more about it [here](https://www.cbsnews.com/news/democratic-congressional-campaign-committee-memo-2024-election/).

 ## Requirements
 - Python 3.8